top of page

 Skin cancer

 • Skin cancer is the most common form of cancer in the population.
 Most of these are less severe cancers that occur later in life and are quite treatable (basal cell and squamous cell skin cancers).
 The major risk factor for skin cancer is exposure to ultraviolet (UV) radiation from the sun or from tanning beds.
 The rate has increased considerably in recent years with more people focusing on tanning.
-Common symptoms are unusual new moles, skin bumps, or persisting skin sores or ulcers.
+Common symptoms are unusual new moles, skin bumps, or not healing skin sores or ulcers.

 • People using immune suppressive drugs used in IBD and various other health conditions have an increased risk of skin cancer and should make regular use of sun screen when exposed to sun.
+Some doctors recommend regular skin examinations.

 References